-- Please park in one of the parking lots on the 6th street side of the school.
+- Please park in one of the parking lots in front of the school.
 Remember that you may not leave a car unattended in the drop off loop.

-- A parent/authorized caregiver must walk his/her child(ren) into the school and sign the child/children IN for the Before School Program EVERY DAY!
+- A parent/authorized caregiver must walk his/her child(ren) to the door and sign the child/children IN for the Before School Program EVERY DAY!
 Children cannot be dropped off in the parking lot.

 - Per State of Michigan Child Care Licensing Regulations and Our Insurance Policy, we are unable to be responsible for children outside of our operating times.
 Your children must be dropped off and/or picked up during our operating times.
 (6:45-9 am and 3:45 - 5:30 pm)

 - Late Pick Up Fees: There will be a charge of $10 for the first 5 minutes that you are late to pick up/drop off your child and an additional $1 for each minute thereafter.
 (According to our time card clock).
 For those of you receiving child care assistance, this late pick up fee and extra time is not covered by MDHHS.
 Repeated violations of our pick up policy may result in termination from the program.

 - Early/Late Fees for the discounted short-term care rate: If you schedule your child for less than an hour of care, your child may only attend for less than an hour.
 If you are early to the before school program, you may not be able to drop your child off until their scheduled time.
 If space is available to accept your child early, you will be charged a $10 early drop off fee plus the $12 drop in rate for the session.
 If you are late to pick up your child from the After School Program, you will be charged a late fee of $10 plus the $12 drop in rate for the session.
 These fees are due immediately at drop off/pick up.
 Staffing schedules are based on the schedule you provide.